There is no agony like bearing an untold story inside of you.

 • We might make supportive space for your present-moment thoughts, emotions, or body sensations to help you understand a confusing situation, or to release physical tension that can remain stuck in our bodies long after a traumatic experience.

 In our work together, the focus is on you: your history, your patterns, your emotional responses.
 By getting familiar with your internal experiences and learning to work skillfully with them, you will make more informed and intentional life choices.
-There’s nothing wrong with you or about you—our goal together is for you to feel excited about your life moving forward and not feel beholden to your past.

 More about my approach

 I believe therapy works best when we become curious and attentive to your moment-to-moment inner experience, which leads you to the insights and answers that work best for you.
+I work best with clients who feel ready to consistently engage in a deep, patient way with themselves—opening to vulnerability rather than rushing for quick fixes.

 My style is earnest and directive, yet intuitive and spacious.
-I might challenge your thinking about a situation or help you explore practical options, but I’m just as likely to hang back at a charged moment to allow your inner experience to bring you insight.
+I might challenge your thinking about a situation or help you explore practical options, but I’m just as likely to hang back at a potent moment to allow your inner experience to bring you insight.
 I will always support your autonomy, your mindful self-reflection, and radical acceptance of your thoughts, feelings, and physical sensations.

 Everyone's story is unique, so your timeline and progress will depend on our chemistry together, your readiness to invest in therapy, your ongoing commitment, and your goals.